Content marketing attracts new readers and book buyers.

 If you are a self-publisher of ebooks and print on demand paperbacks and want to sell more books, you should consider using content marketing as a means to sell more books.

 The mindset of content or online marketing is something that can be difficult to grasp at first, but with a little research and planning, devising a digital or online marketing strategy is not very difficult.
+It is now a very common way to promote all types of products or services online.

 Because once you have told all your Facebook friends, Twitter followers and blog subscribers about your books, over and over again, that is the end of your book marketing reach, and perhaps even of a few friendships.